syfgkjasdkn/shaere/README.md

 #### Security

 Secure it is not.
 You are (I am) storing private keys somewhere in a database, probably in plaintext!!1 Of course it's not secure.
 Of course!
+(Guess how cryptocurrency exchanges work)

 But who cares?
 It's convinient.